CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

  ![](imgs/franchise-style.png)

- CartoCSS and TurboCARTO are out of the scope of this training, you can find more training materials on the [cartography section](https://github.com/CartoDB/carto-workshop/tree/master/03-cartography) of this repository.
+Both CartoCSS and TurboCARTO are out of the scope of this training, but you can find more training materials on the [cartography section](https://github.com/CartoDB/carto-workshop/tree/master/03-cartography) of this repository.

 ## Rendering one to many relationships or clustering

- In many ocasions we need to display geometries that
+ In many occasions we need to display geometries that:

- - Represent a one to many relationship like having a stores dataset to join to a table with monthly sales reports, or a countries dataset with evolution over time of an index.
+ - Represent a one to many relationship such as having a stores dataset to join to a table with monthly sales reports, or a countries dataset with evolution over time of an index.
  - Represent dense datasets where we need to aggregate geometries to understand how they are distributed

- In both cases we are displaying a geometry that has many records associated to it, but still we want to be able to see those individual records in our applications (for example on popups).
+ In both cases, we are displaying a geometry that has many records associated to it, while we still want to be able to see those individual records in our applications (e.g. in popups).

 ### Exercise: Aggregate cities